READ THE PROLOGUE and the FIRST CHAPTER (below)

 “It’s over.
 No church will hire me now.
 I’m finished as a minister.
 Finished.”

 “I should have been there to support you,” I said, looking at the half-painted green wall.
 I put my brush down on the edge of the can.
 “I’m so sorry.”
+I sagged into the chair.

 Her sobs slowed to sniffles.
 “The way I see it,” I said, “you’re only guilty of following the Golden Rule instead of church rules.
 I’m proud of you.”